You can create files to contribute to the Content Collection or create folders to help keep things organized.

 Some items have the option Edit in Blackboard.
 Select this option to edit the item using the editor and other tools within Blackboard Learn.

-If your institution licenses content management, you can edit and save files directly within Blackboard Learn.
+If your institution has access to content management features, you can edit and save files directly within Blackboard Learn.
 Easy Edit with Blackboard Drive integration lets you open a file for editing directly within the user interface and makes editing as simple as three steps: select, edit, and save.

 Blackboard Drive must be installed on your desktop to edit and save files directly within Blackboard Learn.
 Download and install Blackboard Drive by following the directions provided by your institution's administrator.